 Golfer’s Elbow (Medial Epicondylitis)

-Golfer’s elbow is a painful condition of the elbow, Golfer’s elbow occurs due to overuse.
-Overuse causes the tendons around the elbow joint become inflamed, causing pain and tenderness.
-Golfer’s elbow and tennis elbow are similar, the primary difference between the two the orthopedic specialist often focuses on the location of the pain.
+A painful condition of the elbow, Golfer’s elbow occurs due to overuse.
+Overuse causes the tendons around the elbow joint to inflame, leading to pain and tenderness.
+Golfer’s elbow and tennis elbow have similarities, to diagnose between the two the orthopedic specialist often focuses on the location of the pain.
 Do not confuse with Little League Elbow.

 CAUSE OF GOLFER’S ELBOW (MEDIAL EPICONDYLITIS)

-The cause of this injury can vary from a single violent action or can occur gradually from repetitive stresses on the tendon.
+The cause of Golfer’s Elbow, or Medical Epicondylitis can vary from a single violent action or can occur gradually from repetitive stresses on the tendon.
 One of the leading causes of Golfer’s Elbow, or Medical Epicondylitis, remains it’s namesake- Golf.
-While golf commonly causes patients to have some symptoms, many other sports and work-related activities can cause the same problem.
-Another common cause of this injury is with weekend carpenters who use hand tools on occasion.
+While golf commonly causes patients to have some symptoms, many other sports and work-related activities can also lead to Golfer’s Elbow.
+A recreational example of developing Golfer’s Elbow occurs when weekend carpenters use hand tools on occasion.

-There are many treatment options for golfer’s elbow.
+Many treatment options exist for golfer’s elbow.
 In most cases, treatment involves a team approach.
-Primary doctors, physical therapists, and, in some cases orthopedic upper extremity surgeons.
-All healthcare providers work together with the same goal to provide the most effective care.
+Primary doctors, physical therapists, and in some cases orthopedic upper extremity surgeons.
+All healthcare providers work together with the same goal to provide the most effective care to the patient.

-Pain or burning on the inner part of the elbow that can radiate down the inner side of the forearm
+- Pain or burning on the inner part of the elbow that can radiate down the inner side of the forearm